lynxthecat/cake-autorate/INSTALLATION.md

     | `adjust_ul_shaper_rate` | enable (1) or disable (0) upload shaping   |

 - The other configuration file - _defaults.sh_ - has sensible default
   settings.
-After CAKE-autorate has been installed and is running, you may wish to change some of these.
+After cake-autorate has been installed and is running, you may wish to change some of these.

   - For example, to set a different `dl_delay_thr_ms`, then add a line